wp-plugins/wp-e-commerce/readme.txt

 == Changelog ==

-=3.7.7=
+= 3.7.7 =
-*Fixed the Variation bug
+* Fixed the Variation bug
-*Unique names in checkout turned into options for use with the new ticket plugin *Extra hooks and filters added for ticket plugin
+* Unique names in checkout turned into options for use with the new ticket plugin
+* Extra hooks and filters added for ticket plugin
-*Core images URL constant added
+* Core images URL constant added
-*Install directions for gold Cart updated
+* Install directions for Gold Cart updated
-*Check for Paypal in relation to displaying the Buy Now button.
+* Check for Paypal in relation to displaying the Buy Now button.
-*Removed wpsc_inside_shopping_cart duplicate action
+* Removed wpsc_inside_shopping_cart duplicate action

 = 3.7.6.8 =
 * Fixed e-Commerce Tracking integration with Google Analytics for WordPress